Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

-- 📜 How to create the value in the registry whitout the example file:
+- 📜 How to manually create the value in the registry:
   - 1- Open "C:\Windows\regedit.exe"
   - 2- Go to "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout" (not \Keyboard Layout**S**)
   - 3- Create a new "binary value" here, named "Scancode Map" (without quotes).